American Society of Muslims: Third renaming

 The change from the American Muslim Mission to the American Society of Muslims occurred in the context of problems following protracted legal challenges caused by financial claims on the estate of Elijah Muhammad made on behalf of children he had fathered out of wedlock.
-In 1985 Warith Deen Mohammed ordered the dissolution of the American Muslim Mission.
-W. D. Mohammed said disbanding the American Muslim Mission means "we are members of the worldwide Muslim community...not to be identified in geographic terms or political terms or racial terms".
+In 1985, Warith Deen Mohammed ordered the dissolution of the American Muslim Mission.
+Warith Deen Mohammed said disbanding the American Muslim Mission means "we are members of the worldwide Muslim community...not to be identified in geographic terms or political terms or racial terms".
 The decision to break up the organization meant that each mosque would be autonomous.
-Despite dissolving the movement legally, it continued informally, but this did not stop a legal judgement in 1987 which forced the sale of $10 million worth of property.
-W. D. Mohammed sold a number of properties to Farrakhan, including Temple No. 2, the headquarters mosque, which was purchased with a donation to Farrakhan from Muammar Gaddafi.
-W. D. Mohammed reconstituted the movement as the American Society of Muslims in 1988.
+Despite the movement's legal dissolution, the movement continued informally.
+A legal judgement in 1987 forced the sale of $10 million worth of property.
+Warith Deen Mohammed sold a number of properties to Farrakhan, including Temple No. 2, the headquarters mosque, which was purchased with a donation to Farrakhan from Muammar Gaddafi.
+Warith Deen Mohammed reconstituted the movement as the American Society of Muslims in 1988.
 Warith Deen Mohammed and Farrakhan retained control of their rival groups before a phase of rapprochement in the 1990s.

-In the July 9, 1999, issue of The Wall Street Journal an article cited the growing membership of the American Society of Muslims.
-In 2002 its numbers were estimated at "near 2.5 million persons with a percentage of immigrant and naturalized American citizens from various Muslim ethnic peoples, European Americans, and a majority of African Americans representing five generations since the earliest history of Elijah Mohammed's leadership (1933) and in some cases before."
+In 2002, the American Society of Muslims was estimated to have nearly 2.5 million followers, "with a percentage of immigrant and naturalized American citizens from various Muslim ethnic peoples, European Americans, and a majority of African Americans representing five generations since the earliest history of Elijah Mohammed's leadership (1933) and in some cases before".

-Warith Deen resigned from the leadership of the American Society of Muslims on August 31, 2003, and established The Mosque Cares.
+Warith Deen Mohammed resigned from the leadership of the American Society of Muslims on August 31, 2003, and established The Mosque Cares.
 He gave as his reason for resigning that the imams within the organization continued to resist his reforms.

-On December 21, 2003, Imam Mustafa El-Amin was given W. D. Mohammed's blessing to attempt to maintain the ASM as an organization.
+On December 21, 2003, Warith Deen Mohammed gave his blessing to an attempt by Imam Mustafa El-Amin to maintain the ASM as an organization.
 El-Amin advertised in The Muslim Journal, expressing solidarity with the aims of the former leader.
-El-Amin received little support and the ASM did not reorganize.
-After W.D.
-Mohammed's death in 2008, its members have identified as the "Community of Imam Warith Deen Mohammed" or simply "Muslim Americans", and its national activities have been largely organized by The Mosque Cares, run by one of W.D.
-Mohammed's sons Wallace D. Mohammed II.
+El-Amin received little support, and the ASM did not reorganize.
+After Warith Deen Mohammed's death in 2008, its members have identified as the "Community of Imam Warith Deen Mohammed" or simply "Muslim Americans", and its national activities have been largely organized by The Mosque Cares, run by one of Warith Deen Mohammed's sons, Wallace D. Mohammed II.

 Programs and aim

-The aims of the American Society of Muslims were to establish an Islamic community life (New Africa) in America and the promotion of a positive image of Al-Islam in America and the world.
-Its organized school accreditation, publications and business ventures relate to Islamic communal life in America, including the sale and circulation of Halal food.
-At the time of Imam W. Deen Mohammed's death, the CPC (Collective Purchasing Conference) was under development.